DataDog/integrations-core/openstack/README.md

 You may need to restart your Keystone, Neutron and Nova API services to ensure that the policy changes take.

 3. Configure the Datadog Agent to connect to your Keystone server, and specify individual projects to monitor.
-Edit the `openstack.d/conf.yaml` file in the `conf.d/` folder at the root of your Agent's directory.
+Edit the `openstack.d/conf.yaml` file in the `conf.d/` folder at the root of your Agent's configuration directory.
 See the [sample openstack.d/conf.yaml][2] for all available configuration options.

 4. [Restart the Agent][3]